syncthing/docs/users/config.rst

 ignoredFolder
     Contains the ID of the folder that should be ignored.
-This folder will always be skipped when advertised from a remote device, i.e. this will be logged, but there will be no dialog about it in the web GUI.
+This folder will always be skipped when advertised from a remote device, i.e. this will be logged, but there will be no dialog shown in the web GUI.

 Folder Element